LS554/libreadc/README.md

 int ch = getch();
 printf("%d", ch);
 ```
-freeall - frees and zeroes all provided pointers (takes count and pointers to pointers)
+freeall - frees and zeroes all provided pointers (takes count and pointer to each pointer)
 ```
 char* a = malloc(100);
 char* b = malloc(100);